Ohio State Income Tax

 4.2 - Ohio Personal Exemptions

-- Ohio's personal income tax exemptions include a personal exemption of $1,550.00.
-You can deduct one single exemption from your gross income if you are responsible for supporting yourself financially.
+- Ohio has no personal exemption.
+The Federal Income Tax, however, does allow a personal exemption to be deducted from your gross income if you are responsible for supporting yourself financially.

 4.3 - Ohio Dependent Deduction